A Self-Reflecting Formal Language

-The interpretation of reflectica is presented by the (partial) interpretation function $\val$, which assigns to terms their values.
-Therefore reflectica needs expressive means to make assertions about terms and their values.
-Reflectica can speak about terms using their names.
-To speak about the values of terms, reflectica has the symbol dagger, $`\dagger\q$, of arity 1.
-A term of the form $`\dagger\q\cdot\tau$ denotes the value of the term that is denoted by the argument $\tau$.
+The interpretation of reflectica is the partial function $\val$, which assigns to expressions their values.
+To be a self-reflecting language, the language of reflectica must have expressive means to describe its own interpretation; that is, to make assertions about expressions and their values.
+Reflectica can mention expressions using their names.
+To mention the value of an expression, reflectica has a symbol $`\dagger\q$, the dagger, such that the operation $`\dagger\q$ acts exactly like the function $\val$.
+This symbol an extensional 1-ary symbol and an expression of the form $`\dagger\q\cdot\tau$ refers to the value of the expression that is the value of the argument $\tau$.